Halvor0808/gemini-webbrowser/README.md

 # Questions -- I need help

 - [ ]  `pGeminiUrl` -- I need to accept `gemini://`, and when no protocol is mentioned.
 But fail otherwise.
 How.
+- [ ]  When rendering pages, the border is choppy?